 Once you decide where to drill, use the 3/16″ Tapcon bit to drill through the mat and into the concrete just enough to mark the concrete with the bit.

 You see I barely scratched up the concrete with my first go through the mat.
 Once I have a mark, I hold up that corner of the mat so that I can see what I’m doing; I want to drill straight down, not at an angle.
-Even the slightest angle will make the head of the anchor not look flush with the mats (It’s on OCD thing, and a tripping hazard if you have like no concept of straight up and down).
+Even the slightest angle will make the head of the anchor not look flush with the mats (It’s on OCD thing, and a tripping hazard).

-You also need to be cleaning out the debris with the vacuum as you drill, and very, very thoroughly when you’re done drilling.
-Try not to drill any further than you need to; there really is no point.
+You also need to be cleaning out the debris with your vacuum as you drill, and then again thoroughly when you’re done drilling.
+Try not to drill any further than you need to; as there really is no point.
 Having said that, you need to make sure you get all of the debris out of the hole or you’ll have issues getting the anchor all the way in and you’ll have to take it back out.
 Each time you take out an anchor, you weaken the holding power of that hole.

 There’s the hole.
 Tiny little thing, right?

 Step 3 – Drill the Mat and Secure